 Actions to Take:

 U.S. Embassy Malabo, Equatorial Guinea

 State Department – Consular Affairs

 888-407-4747 or 202-501-4444

-- Enroll in Smart Traveler Enrollment Program (STEP) to receive Alerts.
+Enroll in the Smart Traveler Enrollment Program (STEP) to receive security and health updates.